 - In ROM only one time data can be written, after writing we can read data numerous times.

-- Read-only memory is used in the starting procedure of modern computers.
+- Read-only memory is used in the starting function of modern computers.

 - ROM can store four megabytes of data or more.